karim242/Notes_App/README.md

 # By using

--Theme
+- Theme
--create Color List
+- create Color List
--create bottom sheet
+- create bottom sheet
--Hive Package for saving in Local Database -Blocprovider
+- Hive Package for saving in Local Database
+- Blocprovider